Psilocybin therapy: Neuroscience and Pharmacology

-Given that most studies on psilocybin therapy are in early phases, little is understood about the highly complicated mechanisms that support the efficacy of psilocybin therapy.
-Psilocybin is a prodrug for psilocin, meaning that psilocybin is dephosphorylated to psilocin in the body so it can cross the blood-brain barrier.
-Psilocin primarily bonds to the 5-HT1A and 5-HT1B serotonin receptors.
+Psilocybin is a prodrug for psilocin, meaning that psilocybin is de-phosphorylated in the GI tract of the body into psilocin so it can cross the blood-brain barrier.
+Psilocyn is a selective agonist of the 5HT receptors, specifically 5-HT1A, 5-HT1B, 5-HT2A, 5-HT2B, and 5-HT2C.
 Although to a lesser extent, psilocin also bonds to dopamine-3 receptors, which may aid in treating substance use disorders.